 Formerly known as the Gay, Lesbian & Straight Education Network, this organization is committed to creating safer schools for all students.

 With more than 400 chapters across the United States, PFLAG provides resources and information to support LGBTQ+ communities, including the friends, family members, and allies of LGBTQ+ people.

-This organization provides crisis intervention and suicide prevention services that focus on giving life-saving support for LGBTQ+ youth.
+This organization provides crisis intervention and suicide prevention services that focus on giving life-saving support to LGBTQ+ youth.

-Many schools offer scholarships that specifically target LGBTQ+ students, while others have broader programs that award "diversity" or "multicultural" student scholarships.
+Many schools offer scholarships that specifically cater to LGBTQ+ students, while others have broader programs that award "diversity" or "multicultural" student scholarships.
 There are also national organizations that provide info about LGBTQ+ student scholarships.

-Families can advocate for policies at the campus, local, or state level that protect LGBTQ+ college students; promote fundraising efforts by student orgs; or coordinate donations that directly benefit LGBTQ+ college students, such as providing clothing, food, and school supplies.
+Families can advocate for policies at the campus, local, or state level that protect LGBTQ+ college students.
+They can also promote fundraising efforts made by student organizations or coordinate donations that directly benefit LGBTQ+ college students, such as providing clothing, food, and school supplies.